-Other deductions (code T).
+Other deductions (code V).
 Include any other deduction, such as:

-- Amounts paid by the partnership that would be allowed as itemized deductions on any of the partners' income tax returns if they were paid directly by a partner for the same purpose.
+• Amounts paid by the partnership that would be allowed as itemized deductions on any of the partners' income tax returns if they were paid directly by a partner for the same purpose.
 These amounts include, but are not limited to, expenses under section 212 for the production of income other than from the partnership's trade or business.
-However, do not enter expenses related to portfolio income or investment interest expense reported on line 13c of Schedule K on this line. - Soil and water conservation expenditures (section 175). - Expenditures paid or incurred for the removal of architectural and transportation barriers to the elderly and disabled that the partnership has elected to treat as a current expense.
-See section 190. - Interest expense allocated to debt-financed distributions.
-See Notice 89-35, 1989-1 C.B.
-675, or Publication 535, chapter 5, for more information.
+However, do not enter expenses related to portfolio income or investment interest expense reported on line 13b of Schedule K on this line.